JacopoPan/a-minimalist-guide/Part4-Modifying-AirSim.md

 open the project iwith the unreal engine editor

-on the bottom right, you will be notified of source files changes and asked to import them
+"Import" to Oxcart/Content from tab "Content Browser" the two obj files

 in the "FBX Import Options" menu select "Import All"

 the "Message Log" will show 3 warnings, ignore them

-the DJI S900 (containing .obj files) and DJI_S900 (containing .uasset files) as well as BP_FlyingPawn will appear on the Content Browser at the bottom
+the DJI_S900, DJI_MotorProp, defaultMat as well as BP_FlyingPawn will appear on the Content Browser at the bottom

 double click on folder DJI_S900, right click DJI_S900 and select "Edit.."